 Written by Emma Bissell

-Many students, frustrated with the COVID-19 pandemic and its toll on their education, give their professors a hard time and are very critical of everything their professors do.
-However, they do so without acknowledging how hard their professors and advisors are working to adjust to these unprecedented times.
-The current pandemic has affected the lives of professors significantly, even if it is in different ways.
+Many students, frustrated with the COVID-19 pandemic and its toll on their education, give their instructors a hard time and are very critical of everything their instructors do.
+However, they do so without acknowledging how hard their instructors and advisors are working to adjust to these unprecedented times.
+The current pandemic has affected the lives of instructors significantly, even if it is in different ways.

-Dr. Pamela Dickrell, an engineering professor for the Honors Program, explained that the issue is not that professors cannot motivate themselves as they truly do love teaching, rather the challenge is motivating their students and encouraging engagement despite the awkwardness of virtual learning.
+Dr. Pamela Dickrell, an engineering instructor for the Honors Program, explained that the issue is not that instructors cannot motivate themselves as they truly do love teaching, rather the challenge is motivating their students and encouraging engagement despite the awkwardness of virtual learning.
 With the virtual platform, gestures and non-verbal communication are easy to miss.

 “I used to be able to judge by my students’ expressions or body language if they needed help, but that is harder in an online environment,” said Dickrell.